bladeacer/flexcyon/docs/docs/Styling/Style-Settings/Others/index.md

 Default: 1

-> E.g. if you want slightly more contrast, try values between 1 to 1.5
+> E.g. if you want slightly more contrast like on an OLED screen, try values between 1 to 1.5

+### Global saturation ratio
+CSS Variable(s) targeted: `var(--flexcyon-saturation-ratio)`

+Default: 1

+> Use to modify the saturation of colors